 It depends on the incident.
 There is no one size fits all response to a pipeline accident, or any other kind of accident or emergency.
 In some cases, emergency responders will want people to stay in place because they already are safe.
 In others, they will want people within a certain vicinity of the incident to evacuate.
 The extent and direction of an evacuation would depend on the nature of the accident, weather conditions at that time and any other factors affecting conditions on the ground.

 If there were a major pipeline emergency, many fire, ambulance and police departments would respond.
 There would be numerous first responders on the scene working to get people to safety.
 As a result, people near the emergency would find out quickly what they should do.

 They already have.
-Every year, first responders from the West Whiteland Fire Company, along with other local fire companies, and Chester County’s Hazardous Materials Response Team receive hazmat training to respond to incidents involving natural gas, natural gas liquids and many other types of hazards.
+Every year, first responders from the West Whiteland Fire Company, along with other local fire companies, receive training on how to respond to incidents involving natural gas, natural gas liquids and many other types of hazards.
+Chester County’s Hazardous Materials Response Team receives even more extensive training on responding to hazmat incidents.
 They are trained and prepared to respond to a pipeline emergency and will direct people where to go (or stay) to be safe.

-As a reminder, if you smell or hear gas outside that you think may come from a leak, please walk away before calling 911.
+Of course, if you smell or hear gas outside that you think may come from a leak, for your own safety walk away before doing anything else, including calling 911.